dr-matt-smith/php-symfony-5-book/04_appendices/2_php_setup.md

 - [php.net](http://php.net/downloads.php) click the **Windows Downloads** link

+NOTE: If installing on Windows ensure you are **displaying file extensions**, e.g. so you see `php.exe` and `php.ini` not just `php` - Don't relyon Windows to show the right icon while *hiding the full filename*...

 Figure \ref{windows_zip} shows a screenshot of the `php.net` general and Windows downloads page.
 The `ZIP` file to download (containing `php.exe` ... don't download the source code version unless you want to build the file from code ...):